Mobile Welding

 Can this be quoted from photos?

-Some simple repairs can be estimated from strong photos, but final pricing can depend on access, material, fit-up, parts, travel, and whether the damaged area has hidden issues.
+Some simple repairs can be estimated from strong photos, but final price can depend on access, material, fit-up, parts, travel, and whether the damaged area has hidden issues.

 What photos should I upload?